JamesDullaghan/life/readme.md

 Over the course of time and having hyperthymesia, I have run into so many different obstacles and industries that are required to learn as to not get hoodwinked.

-This may not apply across the board and there may be differences between males and females but some of these chapters
+This may not apply across the board and there may be differences between males and females but some of these chapters are applicable to all.

 ### Table of Contents

-## General Life
+# General Life

-### Moving to an apartment
+## Auto Insurance

+Different levels of coverage

+Usually coverage is presented in the form of Bodily/Accident/Property in the form of XX/XX/XX where XX is a dollar amount of coverage

+Car insurance companies also provide a deductible amount for comprehensive and collision where your car and the other persons car is covered (property as well, see above).

+More about workers comp

+### Personal Injury Protection

+There is also something called personal injury protection which is

+### Rental Re-imbursement Coverage

+Rental re-imbursement is extra coverage and sometimes not included in a basic quote from an auto insurance company.
+Ask about rental re-imbursement if you need to rent a car after an accident or something similar.

+$40/day

+## Health Insurance

+Different plans, different levels of coverage, covered california and marketplace exchanges, etc.

+### Exchanges

+### Different levels of coverage

+### Deductibles explained

+### Cov

+## Moving

+Apartments are relatively easy and are different per complex and property management company.

 #### Storage